 - 1. The number shown on this form is my correct taxpayer identification number, and - 2.
 I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and - 3.
-I am a U.S. person (including a U.S. resident alien), and - 4.
+I am a U.S. person (including a U.S. resident alien), and 4.
 The requirement to provide FATCA exemption codes does not apply.

-Certification Instructions: You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
+Certification instructions: You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
 For real estate transactions, item 2 does not apply.
-For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the Certification, but you must provide your correct TIN.

 I acknowledge that I have read the attached IRS Form W-4R, including the complete instructions on pages 1 and 2, including the Marginal Rate Tables.
-I certify that the information given is true and accurate, and I authorize and direct the custodian to distribute/transfer my portion of the assets according to the instructions provided on this form
+I authorize and direct IIS to distribute assets from my account in the plan in accordance with the instructions set forth above.
+Additionally, I certify the information I have provided is true and accurate.